eyk-1/swag-chess/swag_chess_documentation.md

 ## Overview

 This document explains the Swag Chess codebase.
-The game is written in C++ using object-oriented programming principles and currently supports GUI mode using SFML, with console mode discontinued (maybe).
+The game is written in C++ using object-oriented programming principles and currently supports GUI mode using SFML.

 **Key Features:**
 - Player vs Player and Player vs AI gameplay modes